-At RBF, we believe that fundraising should be FUN – we have compiled a list of suggestions that might get your thoughts in gear!
+Decide what type of fundraising event you’ll hold.
+At RBF, we believe that fundraising should be FUN – we’ve compiled a list of suggestions, which we’ve grouped into three main categories, that might get your thoughts in gear!

 Whether you sell a product that is commercially-produced or have something designed especially for your group or cause, the successful sale of any product depends, in part, on how many people will do the selling, and how good they are at selling the product.
-Some products you might consider selling including candy bars, tins of assorted candies, lollipops, flowers, potted plants, wreaths, decoration, coupon books (created with local businesses), wrapping paper, greeting cards, stationery, calendars collectibles, or anything you may have created especially for your group.
+Some products you might consider selling including candy bars, tins of assorted candies, lollipops, flowers, potted plants, wreaths, decorations, coupon books (created with local businesses), wrapping paper, greeting cards, stationary, calendars, collectibles, or anything you may have created especially for your group.

-Holding a successful social event is often determined, in large part, by the effectiveness of the publicity of the event (which we will help you do!).
-Some event ideas include dances (1950’s sock hops, big band style music, holiday-themed events), dinners, wine tasting, ice cream socials chocolate-lovers feast pancake breakfast, movie events, or music events (such as Battle of the Bands or Karaoke night).
+Holding a successful social event is often determined, in large part, by the effectiveness of the publicity of the event (which we will help you do if you fundraise for us!).
+Some event ideas include dances (1950’s sock hops, big band style music, holiday-themed events), dinners, wine tasting or winery tours, bowling & arcade nights, craft beer tastings, ‘cook-offs’ (such as chile, pasta, cheesecake or other dessert, macaroni & cheese, etc.), ice cream socials, chocolate-lovers feast, pancake breakfast, movie events, or music events (such as Battle of the Bands or Karaoke night).

 You don’t have to run marathons to raise money for a good cause!
-A wide variety of both competitive and non-competitive athletic events are held often to raise money.
-Some ideas include 5K walks, 5K runs, rollerblading, bike riding canoe or kayak paddling, team sports such as basketball or baseball, individual sports such as tennis or racquetball, or even intellectual sports such as chess or Scrabble.
+A wide variety of both competitive and non-competitive athletic events are often held to raise money.
+Some ideas include 5K walks, 5K runs, rollerblading, bike riding, canoe or kayak paddling, team sports such as basketball or baseball, individual sports such as tennis or racquetball, or even intellectual sports such as chess or Scrabble.
 Also, friendly competition between two community groups is always fun!
-There are plenty more ideas we have – or maybe you have thought of one that you’d like to share with us!
-Click here to get in touch with us about fundraising event ideas!

 A type of disease in which the bone marrow makes too many red blood cells, platelets, or certain white blood cells.
 Myeloproliferative neoplasms usually get worse over time as the number of extra cells build up in the blood and/or bone marrow.
 This may cause bleeding problems, anemia, infection, fatigue, or other signs and symptoms.
 Certain myeloproliferative neoplasms may become acute myeloid leukemia (AML).
 Myeloproliferative neoplasms include chronic myelogenous leukemia (CML), polycythemia vera, primary myelofibrosis, essential thrombocythemia, chronic neutrophilic leukemia, and chronic eosinophilic leukemia.
 Also called chronic myeloproliferative neoplasm. (source: National Cancer Institute)